 In fact, according to Brown University, there is only a very minimal difference between the dose for desired effects and overdose.
 Ketamine acts quickly, and the symptoms of overdose present in an equally rapid manner.
 Early symptoms include:

 - Severe hallucinations

 - The inability to move or feel your body

 - A complete loss of touch with reality

 These early signs echo some of the effects that ketamine users desire, making it difficult to recognize overdose quickly.
 The only sure way to avoid overdose is to stop using ketamine completely, a task best accomplished with the help of addiction treatment.

 As ketamine works through the body, more signs of an overdose will become apparent.
 However, by the time that these symptoms present themselves, your life may already be hanging in the balance.
 These include:

 - No response to stimulus of any kind

 Again, by the time that these symptoms become apparent you are in very serious trouble that requires medical intervention.
-For addiction treatment that will help you avoid these symptoms, call 800-601-3889 today.

 The Risk of Damage